Saturday, December 20, 2025

-Ajax Amsterdam is home to one of the most excellent footballing academies of all time.
+Ajax Amsterdam is home to one of the most renowned footballing academies in the world.
 Their academy, De Toekomst, is respected by every international club for their ability to develop and train youth talents, making winners and selling them for high margins to other clubs.
-Notable amongst these talents were Johan Cruyff, Marco Van Basten, Frank Rijkaard, Dennis Bergkamp and much more legendary names.
-Recently, they made Wesley Sneijder, who went to Real Madrid, Matthijs De Ligt, who went to Juventus and Christian Eriksen to Tottenham Hotspurs.
-CIES Football Observatory even named Ajax the best stepping-stone club to the best leagues and teams in the world.
+Notable amongst these talents were Johan Cruyff, Marco Van Basten, Frank Rijkaard, Dennis Bergkamp, and many more legendary names.
+Recently, they made Wesley Sneijder, who went to Real Madrid, Matthijs De Ligt, who went to Juventus, and Christian Eriksen to Tottenham Hotspur.
+The CIES Football Observatory even named Ajax the best stepping-stone club to the world’s top leagues and teams.

 One of the new players fresh off their conveyor belt is Ryan Gravenberch.
-The 18-year-old is familiar to Football Manager players all around the world for his talent and ceiling.
-In this scout report, we will be performing analysis into the Dutch wonderkid’s performances this season in-depth.
-So, we will be doing a tactical analysis where we evaluate his strengths and weaknesses.
-We will also look at how he fits into Ten Hag’s tactics
+The 18-year-old is familiar to Football Manager players worldwide for his talent and potential.
+In this scout report, we will be performing an in-depth analysis of the Dutch wonderkid’s performances this season.
+We will conduct a tactical analysis to evaluate his strengths and weaknesses.
+We will also examine how he fits into Ten Hag’s tactical approach

-Ryan Gravenberch is primarily a central midfielder who can play as a central defensive midfielder as well.
-At 190 centimetre, he is very tall and has an excellent physique for his age.
+Ryan Gravenberch is primarily a central midfielder who can also play as a central defensive midfielder.
+At 190 centimetres, he is very tall and has an excellent physique for his age.
 In a midfield of three, he is generally the deepest of the trio and acts as the holding midfielder.
 He is the youngest ever debutant for Ajax at the age of 16 and has played 513 minutes in an Eredivisie season that was cut-off prematurely.
 He primarily plays for Ajax II in the Eerste Divisie.
 We can see his role in the heat-map below for this season:

 Gravenberch Heat Map this season